GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 On Chrome, websites will be unable to set `document.domain`.
 They will need to use alternative approaches such as `postMessage()` or Channel Messaging API to communicate cross-origin.
-We are targeting Chrome 101 to ship this change the earliest depending on the response to the [Intent to Ship](https://groups.google.com/a/chromium.org/g/blink-dev/c/_oRc19PjpFo/).
+We're targeting Chrome 101 to ship this change at the earliest, but this is dependent on the response to the [Intent to Ship](https://groups.google.com/a/chromium.org/g/blink-dev/c/_oRc19PjpFo/).

 If your website relies on same-origin policy relaxation via `document.domain`